Deep-Cycle RV Battery Buying Guide

 Gel (Sealed Lead-Acid)

 Gel-cell batteries were created to try and circumvent some of the flooded battery problems.
-Since the electrolyte is gelled, these batteries are not prone to spills like flooded batteries, they can be mounted in any orientation, and they are sealed so they can be used in areas without much ventilation, since they don't off-gas.
+Since the electrolyte is gelled, these batteries are not prone to spills, can be mounted in any orientation, and are sealed so they can be used in areas without much ventilation, since they don't off-gas.
 Small gel cells are commonly used in power wheelchairs and electric scooters.
 However, AGM batteries have a much better energy density (the amount of energy stored in a given volume) than gel cells, and gel cells require much slower charging than AGM batteries, two important drawbacks.
 For these reasons, we don't sell this type of battery.

 AGM (Sealed Lead-Acid)